hithisisyeshwanth/hithisisyeshwanth.github.io/_pages/interview-prep.md

 This page has all the content I consumed and understood to prepare for my interviews.
 This will help me in future as a reference notes to brush up.

+Just adding a new line to trigger from Raspberry Pi, coded from Macbook Pro.